-Please note that if you install products not yet listed on the VEU Register of Products, you do so at the risk that VEECs for that activity may not be able to be created where the product is not subsequently approved.
-This is because VEECs can only be created for activities involving products which have been approved and listed on the VEU Register of Products.
+Please note that installing products not yet listed on the VEU Register of Products, carries the risk that VEECs for an activity may not be eligible to be created where the product is not subsequently approved.
+VEECs can only be created for activities involving approved products listed on the VEU Register of Products.

-Information on applying to have a product listed on our register is available at: www.esc.vic.gov.au/veu-product-applicants.
+Information on applying to have a product listed on the VEU Register of Products is available at: www.esc.vic.gov.au/veu-product-applicants.